squid-cache/squid-cache.github.io/ConfigExamples/Reverse/OutlookWebAccess.rst

 == Outline ==

 Squid can be easily used to provide SSL acceleration services for Outlook Web Access.
 It can also speak SSL to the backend Exchange server.
 Later versions of Squid-2.6 support all the methods used by WebDAV by default.
-Please consider upgrading to the latest Squid-2.6 STABLE release before attempting this.
+Please consider upgrading to at least the latest Squid-2.6 STABLE release before attempting this.

 == Setup ==